FRIDAY, June 29th, 2007, AT 12:30 PM, PT

 IKF Title Changes Are There?

 On the other hand, our other fight change will be the upcoming World title defense of Anthony Bartinelli.
-Bartinelli (Right) had promised his first fight back (After doing Pro Boxing) as a kickboxer would be a promised rematch for his IKF World Title against Zack Day.
-Day (Left) would have had his promised shot at Bartinelli's title but the date didn't work out.
+Bartinelli (Left) had promised his first fight back (After doing Pro Boxing) as a kickboxer would be a promised rematch for his IKF World Title against Zack Day.
+Day (Right) would have had his promised shot at Bartinelli's title but the date didn't work out.
 The first proposed date came without enough preparation notice (2 weeks) for Day and the rescheduled date of September 3rd falls in the middle of an already scheduled family vacation.
 So the question now is, "Who will replace Day?"

 It was questioned to us here at the IKF why we had "Past Up" current IKF Light middleweight FCR Champion Aaron Lassi (11-1/4, AM KB: 23-5-1/1, PRO BX: 3-0/0).
 To begin with, Lassi won his title on April 30th, 2005.
 Before this fight even took place, other issues were discussed that surrounded the Bartinelli vs Day bout.
 The fight between Zack and Anthony took place on November 6th, 2004, 6 months earlier.
 In their fight, Zack Day defeated Anthony Bartinelli by majority decision.
 66-66, 68-64 and 67-65.